 As Mayor Litlun's son, Ivor demands a certain amount of respect... and receives none.
 Viewed as an aimless layabout, he frequently fights with his father over his refusal to work.
 Has a blindingly obvious crush on Erinn, which he expresses by... mocking her belief in the Guardians and antagonizing her.
 This works about as well as you'd expect.

 Runs the Rainbow's End Gold Bank inside the Quester's Rest.
-Briefly protests Erinn's arrival, reminding Patty that she made the same promises about Ginny helping the inn re-establish itself after she first showed up.
+Briefly protests Erinn's arrival, reminding Patty that she made the same promises about Ginny helping the inn re-establish itself when she first showed up.

 A Celestrian who has the ability to open the Rapportal, which bridges the gap between alternate universes and allows people to cross between them, however briefly.
 Rather than hanging out at the Observatory, she prefers the Quester's Rest.